-If you’ve found yourself in a bit of a financial pickle or have your sights set on a big buy, you may be meditating on the subject of secured loans.
-A secured loan is one of the most popular types of personal loan.
+If you’ve found yourself in a bit of financial difficulty or have your sights set on a big buy, you may be wondering about a secured loan

-Before you get over-giddy and sign up for the first one you can find, take a minute to unshroud the secrets of the secured loan with our guide below.
+Before you get over-excited and sign up for the first one you can find, take a minute to demystify and learn the facts about secured loans with our guide below.

 What is a Secured Loan?

 A secured loan is covered – or secured – by an asset owned by the borrower.
-This asset then becomes a secured debt for the lender of the loan.
+This gives the lender extra security to know that there will be a way to pay back the loan should you default on payments.

 - Can have a fixed or variable rate of interest